srdantas/fortnight/README.md

 The folder bdds have a cucumber tests, write with python (behave), for all features exists on this project.
 This is a most high level of tests of this app.

+Into bdds exists a config file, called `behave.ini`, that have a server url config, default value is `localhost:8080`.

 for run features:
 ```shell
 cd bdds && \